n1ch0la5/aioli-cli/README.md

 5. Runs `php artisan aioli:setup` to configure the Laravel application
 6. Configures the Electron app's environment file with correct values:
    - Creates .env from .env.example
-   - Sets Laravel URI to https://projectname.test
+   - Sets Laravel URI to https://projectnameapi.test
-   - Sets Reverb host to projectname.test
+   - Sets Reverb host to projectnameapi.test
    - Copies the Reverb app key from the Laravel .env
+   - Deletes the .env.example file
+7. Attempts to install npm dependencies in the app directory
-7. Initializes a new Git repository for the project
+8. Initializes a new Git repository for the project
 8. Optionally opens the projects in VS Code

 #### Options